Zstd: Usage

-The Linux kernel has included Zstandard since November 2017 (version 4.14) as a compression method for the btrfs and squashfs filesystems.
+The Linux kernel has included Zstandard since November 2017 (version 4.14) as a compression method for the btrfs and squashfs filesystems, as well as for loadable kernel modules.

 In 2017, Allan Jude integrated Zstandard into the FreeBSD kernel, and it was subsequently integrated as a compressor option for core dumps (both user programs and kernel panics).
 It was also used to create a proof-of-concept OpenZFS compression method which was integrated in 2020.

 The AWS Redshift and RocksDB databases include support for field compression using Zstandard.

 In March 2018, Canonical tested the use of zstd as a deb package compression method by default for the Ubuntu Linux distribution.
 Compared with xz compression of deb packages, zstd at level 19 decompresses significantly faster, but at the cost of 6% larger package files.
 Support was added to Debian (and subsequently, Ubuntu) in April 2018 (in version 1.6~rc1).

 Fedora added ZStandard support to RPM in May 2018 (Fedora release 28) and used it for packaging the release in October 2019 (Fedora 31).
 In Fedora 33, the filesystem is compressed by default with zstd.

 Arch Linux added support for zstd as a package compression method in October 2019 with the release of the pacman 5.2 package manager and in January 2020 switched from xz to zstd for the packages in the official repository.
-Arch uses zstd -c -T0 --ultra -20 -; the size of all compressed packages combined increased by 0.8% (compared to xz), the decompression speed is 14 times faster, decompression memory increased by 50 MiB when using multiple threads, and compression memory increased but scales with the number of threads used.
+Arch uses zstd -c -T0 --ultra -20 -; while the size of all compressed packages combined increased by 0.8% (compared to xz), the decompression speed is 14 times faster, decompression memory increased by 50 MiB when using multiple threads, and compression memory increased but scales with the number of threads used.
 Arch Linux later also switched to zstd as the default compression algorithm for mkinitcpio initial ramdisk generator.

-A full implementation of the algorithm with an option to choose the compression level is used in the .NSZ/.XCZ file formats developed by the homebrew community for the Nintendo Switch hybrid game console.
-It is also one of many supported compression algorithms in the .RVZ Wii and GameCube disc image file format.

 On 15 June 2020, Zstandard was implemented in version 6.3.8 of the zip file format with codec number 93, deprecating the previous codec number of 20 as it was implemented in version 6.3.7, released on 1 June.